-Cleaning artificial grass after pets can vary depending on the number of pets you have.
+Cleaning fake grass after pets can vary depending on the number of pets you have.
 You may want to clean your grass more often to avoid the build-up of odour.
 Incorrect drainage is the root of many pet-related issues.
 No one likes the smell of urine, so make sure your grass has been fitted in the correct way in order for the turf to drain properly.
 Blocked systems cause the liquid to lie stagnant.
 Testing your drainage before and after installing will avoid the issue.

 There are many myths associated with keeping artificial grass clean of pet urine, such as using sand to soak it up or white vinegar to neutralise the smell.
 In reality, these methods do not work.
 Check out our How to Get Rid of the Smell of Dog Urine from Artificial Grass blog to find out why these cleaning methods don’t work.

 If your pet sheds often, it is important to rake or brush the grass regularly.
 This will get rid of excess hair and prevent it from blocking your drainage system.
 The fine hair gets into the backing holes and can cause drainage problems, but a simple 5-minute job can solve those problems.

 Dealing with Snow and Ice on Artificial Grass

 Salt leftover from ice and snow can form a layer over the grass, preventing the turf from draining properly.
-It’s important to know the correct method for cleaning artificial grass.
+It’s important to know the correct method for cleaning fake grass.
 Use a plastic snow shovel to remove as much snow as possible from the turf.
 Be sure to not use a metal snow shovel or git, as this can damage the grass.